 The programme’s team at Chance UK matched Freddie with Annie.
 An energetic and creative young woman, Annie was able Freddie with lots of problem-free time.

-Chance UK’s programme team matched Freddie with Annie, an energetic and creative young woman who was able to provide him with lots of problem-free time.
-She was a positive role model, emotionally strong and disciplined in regards to setting and maintaining boundaries.
-She was a good match for Freddie because of her own resilience and her ability to cope well with child protection concerns.
+Annie was a positive role model for Freddie.
+She was emotionally strong and disciplined in setting and maintaining boundaries.
+She was a good match for Freddie because of her resilience and ability to cope well with child protection concerns.

-Freddie learnt to be more self-aware and to remain calm and quiet in the appropriate settings, such as the library and the classroom.
-He learnt how to keep himself safe when outdoors and how to keep appropriate boundaries with strangers.
+Freddie learnt to be more self-aware and to remain calm and quiet in the appropriate settings, including the library and classroom’s.
+He learnt how to keep himself safe when outdoors and how to keep suitable boundaries with strangers.

 During the mentoring year, Freddie was able to return to school full time.
-He was not excluded from school for the whole of Year 6.
+He was not excluded from school during Year 6.
 He completed his SATs and did really well.
 Freddie is a more confident boy now and has much better social skills and self-awareness.